AMD Accelerator Cloud

 User Files

-User Files Section describes how users can upload files if required for their workload, as well as how to download or delete these files as needed
+The user files section describes how users can upload files if required for their workload, as well as how to download or delete these files as needed.

 Applications

-Applications section describes how users can create applications on AAC.
-This section can be referred if user has Developer role.
-Without developer role, applications cannot be created
+The applications section describes how users can create applications on AAC.
+This section can be referred to if the user has the Developer role.
+Without the developer role, applications cannot be created.

 Workloads

-This section describes how to run, monitor, cancel, or rerun a workload.
+The workloads section describes how to run, monitor, cancel, or rerun a workload.
 It also explains how to check the logs and metrics associated with a workload.
-Additionally, it provides instructions on how to run a workload using your own Docker
+Additionally, it provides instructions on how to run a workload using your own Docker image.

-This section provides a step-by-step guide for users on how to connect to the AAC environment using MobaXterm and PuTTY with a private key.
-This is relevant for users who have direct SSH access, i.e., those who have shared their public key with the AAC team.
-Note that this is not related to the AAC website.
+This section provides a step-by-step guide for users on how to connect to the different clusters available for bare metal access, using SSH and telnet clients like MobaXterm and PuTTY.
+This is only relevant for users who have direct SSH access, for those who have been granted this type of access and shared their public keys with the AAC team.

-The section includes guides on how to access the cluster, use Podman, run Megaron, NanoGPT, PyTorch multinode, RCCL tests, maintain long SSH sessions with Tmux and Screen, and set up a Conda environment.
+It also includes guides on how to use Podman, run Megaron, NanoGPT, PyTorch multinode, RCCL tests, maintain long SSH sessions with Tmux and Screen, and set up a Conda environment.

 FAQs